DM-Earth/Cabricality/README.md

 ### Build from Sources

-Clone this repo and download [packiwz](https://github.com/packwiz/packwiz) to the root dictionary of Cabricality, then run these command in your terminal:
+Clone this repo and download [packwiz](https://github.com/packwiz/packwiz) to the root dictionary of Cabricality, then run these command in your terminal:

-macOS:
+macOS / Linux:

 `./packwiz modrinth export`